 Step Two: File Application

-Applications must be completed and filed with a site plan by a date to be determined by staff.
+Applications must be completed and filed by a date to be determined by staff.
 This initiates the process.

 Step Three: Staff Report